Nationality

 Biography

 Grossman’s extensive litigation experience includes litigation before the International Court of Justice.
 He served as the Agent of Chile in a case brought by Bolivia (2013-2018) concerning the obligation to negotiate sovereign access to the Pacific Ocean.
 Previously, he was an Advocate representing Chile in a case brought by Peru (2008-2014) concerning maritime delimitation.
+On behalf of international and non-governmental organizations, Grossman has also chaired or participated in missions to observe elections in Nepal, Nicaragua, Paraguay, Romania, Surinam, and the Middle East.
+Grossman has written extensively on human rights, international organizations, and legal obligations.

 Selected publications